Be the first to know about upcoming events by signing up to our mailing list.

 Poet and spoken word artist Kate Tempest tells an everyday epic over an exhilarating live score played by tuba, cello, violin, drums and electronics, that finds the gods of today all around us and reveals that our true heroes are much closer than we think.

 A play by Janice Okoh.
-As the Anias, a British-Nigerian family, pack their suitcases and prepare to head home to Lagos for a memorial service in honour of the late Mr Anyia, they soon realise they will need to get ride of some excess baggage first!
+As the Anyias, a British-Nigerian family pack their suitcases and prepare to head home to Lagos for a memorial service in honour of the late Mr Anyia, they soon realise they will need to get rid of some excess baggage first!

-BITES is a cabaret night of unusual artistic collaborations, with circus at its heart.
-Forget everything you think you know about circus; BITES offers new perspectives by placing outstanding acts alongside artists from the worlds of music, dance, theatre and spoken word and comedy.
+BITES:Remix is a cabaret night of unusual artistic collaborations, with circus at its heart.
+Forget everything you think you know about circus; BITES:Remix offers new perspectives by placing outstanding acts alongside artists from the worlds of music, dance, theatre and spoken word and comedy.

 Written by Eugene Ionesco, translated by Martin Crimp.
 An old couple aged ninety-four and ninety-five live for years in isolation in a house surrounded by miles of water.
 Repetitious enactments of their past experiences are now interrupted by the need to welcome an ever-growing crowd of invisible visitors...